-2.0 Coverage and Application
+2.0 COVERAGE AND APPLICATION

-- 2.1 All employees who are members of APEX and who are employed by Te Whatu Ora Waitemata or Te Toka Tumai Auckland districts in the following positions: - Registered Psychotherapists - Registered Psychotherapists who use different titles (i.e. clinical leads, professional leaders) but work primarily as a Psychotherapist. - 2.2 The parties agree that any employee whose work is covered by the coverage clause of this agreement at clause 2.1 above and who is engaged by the employer after the date on which this agreement comes into effect shall be provided with - A copy of this collective agreement (in electronic form) - The standard APEX flyer (in electronic form) where reasonably practicable - A link to the application page of the APEX website (to facilitate an application for membership) if reasonably practicable. - 2.3 Existing employees who are covered by the coverage clause (clause 2.1) who become members during the term of the collective agreement shall, from the date of becoming a union member, be bound by all benefits and obligations relating to employees under this collective agreement subject to the restrictions set out inthe Employment Relations Act 2000.
+- 2.1 All employees who are members of APEX and who are employed by Te Whatu Ora Waitematā or Te Toka Tumai Auckland districts, and Tairāwhiti District in the following positions: - Registered Psychotherapists - Registered Psychotherapists who use different titles (e..g. clinical leads, professional leaders) but work primarily as Psychotherapists. - 2.2 The parties agree that any employee whose work is covered by the coverage clause of this agreement at clause 2.1 above and who is engaged by the employer after the date on which this agreement comes into effect shall be provided with: - A copy of this collective agreement (in electronic form) - The standard APEX flyer (in electronic form) where reasonably practicable - A link to the application page of the APEX website (to facilitate an application for membership) if reasonably practicable. - 2.3 Existing employees who are covered by the coverage clause (clause 2.1) who become members during the term of the collective agreement shall, from the date of becoming a union member, be bound by all benefits and obligations relating to employees under this collective agreement subject to the restrictions set out in the Employment Relations Act 2000.

-3.0 Definitions
+3.0 DEFINITIONS